Climate Jargon

 Alkaline: Minerals or waters that reduce acid

-Anaerobic: Bacteria living without oxygen, typically releasing methane instead of carbon dioxide
+Anaerobic: Bacteria living without oxygen, releasing methane instead of carbon dioxide

 Artificial intelligence (AI): Computers and software that learns, solves problems, and delivers words, images, sounds, and videos

-Assessment Reports (AR): IPCC reports on the science and impacts of climate change
+Assessment Reports (AR): IPCC reports on the science and harms of climate change

-Atmospheric lifetime: How long a greenhouse gas stays in the atmosphere
+Atmospheric lifetime: How long a climate pollution gas stays in the air

-Biodiversity: Total variety of species in one area
+Biodiversity: Total variety of living things in one area

-Biofuel: Fuel made from plants or animal waste, a renewable energy source
+Biofuel: Fuel made from plants or animal waste

-Biomass: Total mass of living things in one area; or dead things used as fuel, like wood pellets
+Biomass: Total weight of living things in one area, or dead things used as fuel, like wood pellets

 Biome: Large region with distinct climate, plants, and animals, like a desert or grassland